MiloBuwalda/uva-prog-c/info/20 Components.md

 cannot be spent on the final project.
 Lateness of submissions is determined down to the minute by submissions' timestamps.
 Submitting more than seven minutes late is equivalent to not submitting at all.

-# How to ace this course #

-You're on your own through this course most of the time, though we will be, quite literally, on your side when you're in the labs.

-Make good use of the various materials that are in the course.
-Here's a guided tour through the important parts.

-## Lecture notes

-Start by reading the lecture notes.
-These can be found on the page of that specific lecture.
-These give you a good indication of what you should know to finish a problem set.

-## Lectures

-Now you can watch the lecture.
-Do this before or on your way to the lab sessions (so not *during* the lab sessions), in order to be able to spend your lab time programming and asking good questions about the problem sets.

-## Problem sets

-Read the problem set specification completely and try to work out by hand, with pen and paper, what tasks your program should perform, *before* you start writing code.

-## Sections

-If you haven't fully grasped the lecture, the sections of the following week are a more in depth discussion of some of the best stuff discussed in that lecture.
-The sections also provide some extra examples that may help you get started on your problem set.

-## Walkthrough

-If after all of this you are still unsure where to start with your problem set, you can watch the walkthrough.
-You can find the walkthroughs on the problem set pages.

-## Hacker Edition

-If the assignment was a breeze, we would love you to do the hacker edition of the assignment.
-This is quite a bit more difficult, and a great challenge for those *more comfortable*.

-## Test preparation

-To prepare for the tests, you should regularly re-read the lecture notes and ask the assistants to help you if anything is unclear, like those darn *pointers*.